 “Good enough” compatibility is an obvious requirement for a healthy relationship.
 That’s why we start there.

 Now, to keep things simple, answer every question with either:

 IMPORTANT: Go with your first immediate answer.
 Don’t sit and chew it over.
 Just answer in a snap.

 This isn’t a time for debate.
 Just go with the first response you have.

-Answer with either a YES, sorta, or NO. Nothing more complex than that.
+Remember, answer with either a YEAH, MEH, or NAH.
+Nothing more complicated than that.